Small Steps. BIG Economic Impact.

 Additionally, when we recycle, those items still have value.
 Manufacturers can recycle them into new products and sell their products to consumers, maintaining or creating jobs in both manufacturing and retail sectors.
 Plus, those businesses contribute to the local economy through fees such as business licenses, building permits, real estate taxes, income taxes, etc. St. Louis is home to many recycling businesses all contributing to the local economy.
 Conversely, once trash is buried in a landfill, it’s there forever and any value it may have had is lost.
 And, since there are no landfills in St. Louis city, we do not benefit from fees associated with landfill operation.

+But how does recycling help the economy in terms of jobs?
 Even if we did have a landfill, according to the Institute for Local Self-Reliance, recycling still wins because it sustains more jobs than landfills.
 On a per-ton basis, sorting and processing recyclables alone sustain 10 times more jobs than landfilling.
 A study conducted by the University of Missouri found there are approximately 16,000 people employed in 1,500 recycling businesses in the St. Louis Metropolitan area.
 They include businesses involved with recycling collection and processing, salvage, manufacturing, retail, education and composting.
 The more we recycle, the more these businesses can grow and continue to contribute to our local economy.

 So remember, even if it’s really hot or really cold, when you take those few extra steps to the recycling bin, you are supporting local businesses and making a great contribution to the St. Louis economy.